-The Inclusion Lead is Ms Claire Reed, and the SEN coordinator is Mrs Carolyn Williams.
+The SEN coordinator is Mrs Carolyn Williams.

-The SEND governor Mrs Sarah Jordan.
+The SEND governor Ms Nerys Shah.

 2. Objectives

 - To identify and provide for pupils who have special educational needs and additional needs - 2.
 To follow the guidance provided in the SEN Code of Practice 2014 - 3.
 To continually monitor the progress of all pupils in order to provide early intervention as needs arise - 4.
 To provide full access to the curriculum through differentiated planning by class teachers and support staff as appropriate - 5.
 To involve parents/carers at every stage in plans to meet their child's additional needs - 6.
 To involve the children themselves, where appropriate in planning and in any decision making that affects them - 7.
 To provide support and advice for all staff working with special educational needs pupils or those with disabilities